 Thanks for visiting.
 As presented above, we offer a quality Executive MBA program that is manageable and affordable.
 It is an education that counts.

 If you have an interest in increasing your human capital, and feel that our Executive MBA program can help you accomplish your goals, please contact my office at 985-549-2146 or firstname.lastname@example.org.
-We are currently accepting applications for the Spring 2014 entering class.
-The preferred deadline to submit a complete application portfolio is January 7, 2014.

 John Cresson, Ph.D.

 Mr. Ivan Duque discusses the United States housing bubble and its effects on Latin America.
 Mr. Duque works at the Inter-American Development Bank in Washington, DC.